The Appearances of Jesus After the Resurrection

-The surety that Jesus is “alive for evermore” and has “the keys of hell and of death” (Rev. 1:18) is one of the strongest evidences of the truthfulness of Christianity.
 The post-resurrection appearances of Jesus testify that He is the Son of God and the Messiah of the world.
-Here are the appearances of Jesus that are recorded in the Bible that took place between His resurrection and His ascension:
+The surety that He is “alive for evermore” and has “the keys of hell and of death” (Revelation 1:18) is one of the strongest evidences of the truthfulness of Christianity.
+The following are the appearances of the Savior that are recorded in the Bible that took place between His resurrection and His ascension:

 In His service,